winitzki/scall/tutorial/programming_dhall.md

 Some programming languages allow functions that return other functions; then the syntax becomes something like `f(x)(y)(z)`.
 In this expression, `f` is a function such that `f(x)` is again a function, which can be applied to `y` and then gives another function that can be applied to `z`.

-In Dhall, parentheses are written only when needed to separate sub-expressions.
+In Dhall, parentheses are written only when needed to separate subexpressions.
 One can write `f(x)(y)(z)` in Dhall, but it will be easier to write `f x y z`.

 In Dhall, the function `Natural/subtract x y` takes one argument `x` and returns another function, which takes another argument `y` and then returns `y - x` if both `x` and `y` are natural numbers.

 #### User-defined functions

-- For any sub-expression, we should be able to write a function that substitutes that sub-expression.
+- For any subexpression, we should be able to write a function that substitutes that subexpression.

 Applying this principle to the example expression `10 + 20 * 30`, we may say that we should be able to write a function that substitutes the value `20` in this function by some other value.